-Below is a list of frequently asked questions we've received regarding the February 11, 2020, capital bond proposal.
-This list and these answers will be updated as questions are asked and information is available. (revised January 23, 2020)
+Below is a complete list of frequently asked questions we've received regarding the February 11, 2020, capital bond proposal.
+This list and these answers will be updated as questions are asked and information is available.
+To review frequently asked questions by subject matter:

 If the bond is approved, what is the timeline for project completion and how much does each project cost?